How'd you fix Veev's revenue issues in 2026?

 - Katerra Vertical Integration Ghost: Veev inherited Katerra's curse—owning factories, supply chains, and labor creates fixed costs that don't flex when interest rates spike.
 When the Fed raised rates (2022–2023), single-family home demand froze, permitting timelines ballooned to 18+ months, and Veev's $400M/year cash burn (400 staff at peak) outpaced revenue from ~170 units built in 4 years (~$136M lifetime revenue).
 Negative unit economics.

 - Modular Factory Capex Trap: A modern modular plant costs $100M–$300M.
 Veev built one.
 Once sunk, the company must produce 300–500+ units/year to break even.
-But permitting delays (esp. in Bay Area/CA zoning) meant unit volume never hit the ramp.
+But permitting delays (esp.
+In Bay Area/CA zoning) meant unit volume never hit the ramp.
 Competitors (Boxabl, Plant Prefab, Connect Homes) stayed asset-light.

 - Single-Family Homes = Wrong TAM: Veev targeted $1M–$1.5M single-family homes in the Bay Area—high land cost, high permitting friction, long sales cycles.
 Median buyer credit score 750+.
 Modular's cost advantage ($100K–$200K savings per unit) is invisible when the buyer can already afford $1M.